How Many Days to Spend in Japan Is Enough

 Traveling with family members?
 Consider adding Tokyo Disneyland and Universal Studios of Japan in Osaka, both of which offer a wide range of activities suitable for adults and children of all ages.

 While Japan's big cities and popular destinations have much to offer, this country also boasts many off-the-beaten-track destinations waiting to be discovered.
-Two weeks is ample time to discover this side of Japan.
+The two weeks spent are ample time to discover this side of Japan.

 Close to Tokyo, Nikko is a perfect place for a day trip.
 As one of the most important religious centers in Japan, it offers cultural and natural activities.
 Besides the Shrines and temples, going hiking to see a variety of landscapes is more suitable for frequent visitors.

-On a 90-minute flight from Tokyo, you can reach Sapporo, in which the famous Sapporo snow festival takes place.
+On a 90-minute flight from Tokyo, you can reach Sapporo, where the famous Sapporo snow festival takes place.
 By serving several powder slopes and abundant après-ski activities, Sapporo shows the true style of an urban ski destination as well.

 On the shoreline of Japan stands the hidden gem city of Fukuoka.
 Fukuoka's most famous attraction is the Danzaifu Tanmangu, but the watersports and world-class seafood can surely leave a strong impression.